lambdista/money/README.md

-# Scala DSL for Money-related operations #
+# Scala DSL for money-related operations #

 This Domain-Specific Language (DSL) lets you perform operations among different currencies, by transparently doing all internal conversions.
 The conversion map is injected implicitly by the client code.